Ee-Chee/Spiced-Academy-tabasco-curriculum/angularjs_part2_services_directives_ui_router/README.md

 # Angular - Services, Directives, & UI Router

-We will discuss some more components of Angular.

-1. Services
-2. Directives
-3. UI Router

 ## Services

 Services are JS objects that are able to be shared throughout your Angular app using **dependency injection**.
 Services are designed to provide functionality for parts of your application.
 Angular has several built-in services, such as `$http`, `$routeProvider`, and `$scope`.
 Notice they all start with `$`.
 Custom services should **NOT** start with a `$`.
 All Angular services are *singletons*, meaning each service is instantiated only once, and everytime it is used, the singleton is being referenced.
 You can think of services as a means of holding functions that you want to be able to use throughout your Angular app.